Quantco/glum/docs/tutorials/rossman/fixed_effects_rossman.md

 For this tutorial, we will be predicting sales for the European drug store chain Rossman.
 Specifically, we are tasked with predicting daily sales for future dates.
 Ideally, we want a model that can capture the many factors that influence stores sales -- promotions, competition, school, holidays, seasonality, etc. As a baseline, we will start with a simple model that only uses a few basic predictors.
 Then, we will fit a model with a large number of fixed effects.
 For both models, we will use OLS with L2 regularization.

+We will use a gamma distribution for our model.
+This choice is motivated by two main factors.
+First, our target variable, sales, is a positive real number, which matches the support of the gamma distribution.
+Second, it is expected that factors influencing sales are multiplicative rather than additive, which is better captured with a gamma regression than say, OLS.

 *Note*: a few parts of this tutorial utilize local helper functions outside this notebook.
-If you wish to run the notebook on your own, you can find the rest of the code here: <span style="color:red">**TODO**: add link once in master</span>.
+If you wish to run the notebook on your own, you can find the rest of the code [here](https://github.com/Quantco/quantcore.glm/tree/open-sourcing/docs/tutorials/rossman).

 ## Table of Contents<a class="anchor"></a>
 * [1.
 Data Loading and Feature Engineering](#1.-Data-Loading-and-Feature-Engineering)